-You can view Simple Moving Average (SMA 20 day, 50 day & 100 day), Exponential Moving Average (EMA 20 day, 50 day & 100 day) charts, and Bollinger Bands for Unilever.
-Technical analysis uses an approach for Unilever stock analysis that does not care for the fair "value" of a company but uses price and volume data only.
+View technical indicators like moving averages - SMA and EMA, and bollinger bands for Unilever.
+Technical analysis uses an approach for Unilever stock analysis that does not care for the fair value of a company but uses price and volume data only.

-Moving averages show the average price of UL stock over a set time period and help traders see the overall trend by smoothening out the daily variation in price movement.
+Moving averages help predict the price direction of UL stock based on certain triggers, but with a lag, and form building blocks for other technical indicators like the MACD and bollinger bands.
 The longer the duration of the moving average, the higher the lag.
 For example, 200 day moving averages for Unilever are mostly signals of long term trends and will help long term traders.

 Bollinger bands consist of two price bands above and below a center line for any company stock like Unilever.
 The tightening of bands is considered by most traders to be a precursor to sudden increase in volatility.
 The stock price is trading between the average and the lower band in the context of Unilever bollinger bands.